chetangosavi/EpicEats_FoodDelivery/README.md

 # 🍔 EpicEats - Your Ultimate Food Delivery App

-FoodieExpress is a modern, user-friendly food delivery app designed to connect food enthusiasts with their favorite restaurants.
-Whether you're craving pizza, sushi, or vegan delights, FoodieExpress ensures a seamless ordering experience with real-time tracking and hassle-free payment options.
+EpicEats is a modern, user-friendly food delivery app designed to connect food enthusiasts with their favorite restaurants.
+Whether you're craving pizza, sushi, or vegan delights, EpicEats ensures a seamless ordering experience with real-time tracking and hassle-free payment options.

 ---